HoshiHamza/Vehicle-Traffic-Analysis/README.md

 The dataset is in the video (.avi) format.

 ## Training
 For annotating the data, [Yolo Annotation tool](https://github.com/ManivannanMurugavel/YOLO-Annotation-Tool) is used.

-This is the link to the images used for training and their ground truth values [Training Data]().
+For training, go to the Yolo training section of this notebook, and copy [Training data](https://drive.google.com/drive/folders/1N14gy_stPiMX-A_lehIp8zbw7ovR2zmH?usp=sharing) into google colab runtime.

 Training data contains:
 1. Labels